BMO SmartFolio Review 2023

 My Personal Investment Profile

-To provide a more comprehensive review, I signed up for BMO SmartFolio to get a sample portfolio for my risk profile.
-I completed the 10 questions which started with some questions about income, investment knowledge and investment timeline.
 The survey then finished with a few questions on the amount of volatility you can tolerate.
+The survey took under 10 minutes and didn’t require me to sign up or pay for anything.
 Based on my information, SmartFolio determined that I should have an Equity Growth Portfolio consisting of 90% equities and 10% fixed income.
 When the actual portfolio came out, it was actually 95.99% equities and 4.01% fixed income.
 Here are the positions that they recommended for me:

 Equities 95.99%